M-M-S-G/terraform-cloudfront-s3/README.md

 # terraform-cloudfront-s3

-We deploy a lot of Single Page Applications (mainlyEmber.js) written in Javascript.
+We deploy a lot of Single Page Applications (mainly Ember.js) written in Javascript.
 This module makes it easier to deploy changes to Cloudfront + S3.

 ## Prerequisites
 - Domain name is in Route 53